itkho/moubah/README.md

 -   [x] 🧼 Use ffmpeg-static for binaries
 -   [ ] 🆕 Add a "delete" button
+-   [ ] 🆕 Add a "log" button (that also open dev console)
+-   [ ] 🆕 Add a "github" button
+-   [ ] 🆕 Add a "music remover server" availability status
 -   [ ] 🆕 Run "music-remover" automatically from "moubah" (has to be compatible on Windows/Mac/Mac M1)
 -   [ ] 🆕 Don't allow to download the same video twice
 -   [ ] 🆕 Add more infos about the video on the search view